scala/docs.scala-lang/overviews/core/_posts/2012-09-20-implicit-classes.md

     HI
     HI

-For an implicit class to work, its name must be in scope and unambiuous, like any other implicit value or conversion.
+For an implicit class to work, its name must be in scope and unambiguous, like any other implicit value or conversion.